fortheflops/STELLAE/content/Soups/Stew/Beef Stew/Beef Stew GC.md

 ___

 >[!Note]
->he recipe card advises to "Add salt only if necessary" after the gravy is made, as the initial seasoning might be sufficient.
+>The recipe card advises to "Add salt only if necessary" after the gravy is made, as the initial seasoning might be sufficient.

 ___
 ![[Handwritten_2025-06-23_165130.webp]]